cytoscape/cytoscape.js/README.md

  * `src/debug/index.html` : Update the `<script>` tag list with the file so that the debug page can continue to be used to visually test the library.

- * `tests/index.html` : Update the list of JavaScript files that the testing framework considers to consistute the library.
-Otherwise, the tests will almost certainly fail.
+ * `test/index.html` : Update the list of JavaScript files that the testing framework considers to consistute the library.
+Otherwise, the tests will almost certainly fail when run via HTML.